Emulator Issues #9070

 [Anything else here]

-#5 Updated by Linker over 1 year ago
+#5 Updated by Linker about 2 years ago

 I just noticed the note in KennyL84's original description, describing exactly what I see in both 8125 and 1192.
 Now there are screenshots capturing both of these states.